GiscardBiamby/Twitter-COMMs/README.md

 ## Getting Started

-1. Download our dataset of multimodal tweets from `./data/original/twitter_comms_dataset.csv`.
-Twitter restricts distribution of data pulled from their API, so we can only share the tweet ids.
-To obtain captions and images, we provide scripts to rehydrate tweets and download the images in `./scripts/`.
+1. Download our dataset of multimodal Tweets from `./data/original/twitter_comms_dataset.csv`.
+Twitter restricts distribution of data pulled from their API, so we can only share the Tweet ids.
+There are many tools that can be used to "rehydrate" the Tweet id's into JSON containing the Tweet data (including captions and image URL's), e.g., [Hydrator](https://github.com/DocNow/hydrator), [Twarc](https://github.com/docnow/twarc/).
+We also provide a script to download the images, given such a JSON file.
+This script is provided as-is, and works on JSON downloaded from V2 of the Twitter API.

 2. Consider using our automatically generated random and hard mismatches provided in `./data/train_val` for training.